Friday, June 13, 2025

 How can I stay informed about new asthma treatments and management strategies?

-Subscribe to asthma newsletters, attend seminars, follow asthma organizations on social media.
+Subscribe to asthma newsletters, attend seminars, and follow asthma organizations on social media.
 Talk to your child’s doctor about new treatments to stay up-to-date.

 How can I encourage my child to take responsibility for their asthma management?